Tax Deduction: What It Is, How It Works, and Common Examples

 #2.
 Retirement Contributions

-For instance, in a traditional IRA, the deductions will be based on your Modified Average Gross Income (MAGI).
-At the same time, if the contributor is older than 50, their total contributions cannot exceed $7,000.
+For instance, in a traditional IRA, the deductions will be based on your Modified Adjusted Gross Income (MAGI).
+The primary contribution limit is $7,000, but if the person is older than 50, their total contributions can be up to $8,000 to allow them to catch up.

 #3.
 Mortgage Interest Deduction